reduxjs/redux/docs/tutorials/essentials/part-2-app-structure.md

 We know that we're not allowed to put any kind of async logic in reducers.
 But, that logic has to live somewhere.

-If we have access to the Redux store, we could write some async code and call `store.dispatch()` when we're done:
+If we had access to the Redux store, we could write some async code and call `store.dispatch()` when we're done:

 ```js
 const store = configureStore({ reducer: counterReducer })